gschottlender/bioactivity-similarity-index/README.md

   --out-dir out/db_data
 ```
 What it does:
+- Optionally downloads the ChEMBL database if --download_chembl is provided instead of --chembl-sqlite <chembl_db_path>.
 - Single SQL joins fetch **ligand_id**, **UniProt**, **pChEMBL**, **PFAM**, **SMILES**.
 - pChEMBL is clamped to **[3,10]**; explicit textual “inactive/no binding” with missing pChEMBL are set to **3**.
 - Activity labels: `activity = 1` if pChEMBL > **6.5**, `0` if pChEMBL < **4.5**; mid-zone rows are dropped.